canyongbs/advisingapp/docs/roles-and-permissions.md

 ## Local Development
 When running the `sail artisan migrate:fresh --seed` command, the `SyncRolesAndPermissions` command will also be run, populating your local application instance with all of the default Roles and Permissions currently provided by the application.

+## Role Groups
+Role Groups are a key component to understand in this application, as they are more akin to what we typically think of as roles.

+In order to make the assignment and management of roles simple, role groups are used as logical groupings of roles, which are even smaller logical groupings containing permissions.

+For instance, in this application we have a lot of permissions surrounding the concept of Cases.
+So, the permissions related to this concept are grouped into the `case_management` role.
+This role can be assigned to any user individually, but it can also more powerfully be assigned to a Role Group.

+An example of a RoleGroup could be something like "Administrator", which could receive the `case_management` role, among others.
+Then, when a new administrator is added to the system, they can simply be granted the "Administrator" role group in order to inherit all of the roles and subsequent permissions that fall into this grouping.

+There are some high level rules about Role Groups that should be understood.

+1. There are two ways roles can be assigned:
+   1. "directly" by simply assigning a single Role to a User
+   2. "role_group" by assigning a RoleGroup to a User, wherein they inherit all of the Roles that belong to this group
+2. When a user is assigned to a RoleGroup, any Role within this group that the User has *not already been assigned* will be assigned to the User, and will be denoted by the `via: role_group` pivot attribute.
+3. When a Role is assigned to a RoleGroup, any User within this group will be assigned the new Role *if they have not already been assigned*.
+If a Role was previously directly assigned, it will not be overwritten when the Role is added to the RoleGroup.
+4. When removing a Role from a User, if it belongs to a RoleGroup, the User will be removed from the RoleGroup entirely.
+A User cannot exist as a member of a RoleGroup without *all* of the Roles that exist within it.
+When doing this removal through the UI, the administrating user is asked if they want to apply the rest of the existing Roles directly to the user, so they can potentially keep the rest of the Roles of that RoleGroup.
+5. When a Role is removed from a RoleGroup, that Role is removed from any User in the RoleGroup, who had that Role assigned to them via the RoleGroup.
+If a Role exists within multiple RoleGroups to which a user is assigned, but the Role is only removed from one, the User will keep that Role via the RoleGroup that still contains the Role.

 ## Permissions
 The application defines two distinct types of permissions: those related directly to models and those that are not.
 In the application, there are referred to aptly as `model` permissions and `custom` permissions.